awesomerank/awesomerank.github.io/lists/markets/awesome-ruby.md

 * [Rbkit ★372](https://github.com/code-mancers/rbkit) - profiler for Ruby.
 With a GUI.
 * [ruby-prof ★1417](https://github.com/ruby-prof/ruby-prof) - A code profiler for MRI rubies.

+## QR

+* [QR-code ★796](https://github.com/whomwah/rqrcode) - A Ruby library that encodes QR Codes

-## Queue
+## Queues and Messaging

 * [Backburner ★378](https://github.com/nesquena/backburner) - Backburner is a beanstalkd-powered job queue that can handle a very high volume of jobs.
 * [Bunny ★847](https://github.com/ruby-amqp/bunny) - Bunny is a popular, easy to use, well-maintained Ruby client for RabbitMQ (3.3+).
 * [Delayed::Job ★4188](https://github.com/collectiveidea/delayed_job) - Database backed asynchronous priority queue.
 * [Gush ★650](https://github.com/chaps-io/gush) - A parallel runner for complex workflows using only Redis and Sidekiq.
+* [Karafka ★450](https://github.com/karafka/karafka) - Framework used to simplify Apache Kafka (a distributed streaming platform) based Ruby applications development.
 * [March Hare ★83](https://github.com/ruby-amqp/march_hare) - Idiomatic, fast and well-maintained JRuby client for RabbitMQ.
 * [Resque ★7979](https://github.com/resque/resque) - A Redis-backed Ruby library for creating background jobs.
 * [Que ★1151](https://github.com/chanks/que) - A Ruby job queue that uses PostgreSQL's advisory locks for speed and reliability.
 * [RocketJob](http://rocketjob.io) - Enterprise Batch Processing System focused on performance, scalability, reliability, and visibility of every job in the system.
 Outgrown existing solutions?
 Or, start small and scale up later.
-* [Shoryuken ★1044](https://github.com/phstc/shoryuken) - A super efficient AWS SQS thread based message processor for Ruby.
+* [Shoryuken ★1072](https://github.com/phstc/shoryuken) - A super efficient AWS SQS thread based message processor for Ruby.
 * [Sidekiq](http://sidekiq.org) - A full-featured background processing framework for Ruby.
 It aims to be simple to integrate with any modern Rails application and much higher performance than other existing solutions.
 * [Sneakers ★1541](https://github.com/jondot/sneakers) - A fast background processing framework for Ruby and RabbitMQ.
 * [Sucker Punch ★2136](https://github.com/brandonhilkert/sucker_punch) - A single process background processing library using Celluloid.
 Aimed to be Sidekiq's little brother.